ruzcmc/ClickbaitIndo-textclassifier/README.md

 # ClickbaitIndo-textclassifier
 A research project to classify Indonesian online news headline into clickbait or not.
-Using Tensorflow Keras Convolutional NN API and pretrained word embedding (credit to https://github.com/Kyubyong/wordvectors).
+Using Tensorflow Keras Convolutional NN API and pretrained fasttext word embedding (credit to https://github.com/Kyubyong/wordvectors).
 The juPYter notebook contains all the code for the classifier.
 Labeled and unlabeled datasets are available for other researchers / enthusiasts to play with.